Hamidalavi/EXB-World/README.md

 ### Protein
 The building blocks of living cells, proteins are molecules made from long chains of amino acids.
+> When amino acids bond together, they create a chain that becomes an integral building block in creating proteins.

 ### Prokaryotic
 The first living organism.
 These tiny uni-cellular organisms lacked a membrane-wrapped nucleus, but paved the way for the rest of life to begin (unlocked: The first signs of life bubble up in the primordial soup).